ben-tancock/networkTrafficVisualization/README.txt

 open the index.html file
 click the 'upload data' button select the sample_pcap.json file, or any other JSON file with the same format (as long as there aren't too many packets)

+==== FEEEDBACK =====

+"We did particularly like the effort taken to separate public/private IP addresses in the code provided.
+The biggest area of improvement I would advise is commenting (e.g. its not clear the rationale behind where inline comments appear), and adding some form of data validation."